 Boston Scientific Corporation is a leading innovator of medical solutions that improve the health of patients around the world.
 The company’s products and technologies are used to diagnose or treat a wide range of medical conditions, including heart, digestive, pulmonary, vascular, urological, women's health, and chronic pain conditions.

-The Shearman & Sterling team included partners Clare O’Brien (New York-Mergers & Acquisitions), Larry Bambino (New York-Tax), Ethan Harris (Washington, DC-Tax), John Cannon (New York-Compensation, Governance & ERISA), Chris Smith (New York-Real Estate) and Maura O’Sullivan (New York-Finance); counsel Tania Mattei (New York-Mergers & Acquisitions), Richard Alsop (New York-Capital Markets), Jordan Altman (New York-Intellectual Property Transactions), Barbara Edwards (New York-Finance), and Jason Pratt (New York-Environmental); and associates Adam Samarillo, Rob Bucella, Carlos Soto (all New York-Mergers & Acquisitions), Jennifer Stadler (New York-Compensation, Governance & ERISA), Laura Mulry (New York-Environmental), Minsoo Kwon (New York-Capital Markets), Matthew Wochok (Washington, DC-Tax), Katie Butler, Mark Pereira and Emmeline Widjaja (all New York-Corporate).
+The Shearman & Sterling team included partners Clare O’Brien (New York-Mergers & Acquisitions), Larry Bambino (New York-Tax), Ethan Harris (Washington, DC-Tax), John Cannon (New York-Compensation, Governance & ERISA) and Maura O’Sullivan (New York-Finance); counsel Tania Mattei (New York-Mergers & Acquisitions), Richard Alsop (New York-Capital Markets), Jordan Altman (New York-Intellectual Property Transactions), Barbara Edwards (New York-Finance), and Jason Pratt (New York-Environmental); and associates Adam Samarillo, Rob Bucella, Carlos Soto (all New York-Mergers & Acquisitions), Jennifer Stadler (New York-Compensation, Governance & ERISA), Laura Mulry (New York-Environmental), Minsoo Kwon (New York-Capital Markets), Matthew Wochok (Washington, DC-Tax), Katie Butler, Mark Pereira and Emmeline Widjaja (all New York-Corporate).